 So where do you want to call home?
 The individual needs of your business will make it better suited to one London neighbourhood over another.
 To help you decide where you want to base yourself, consider:

 Who’s going to be using or visiting your office, and where are they likely to be coming from.
 Do you need to be close to a tube station airport or national rail station?
 Remember that Crossrail is on the way too.

 Is your business likely to benefit from a more prestigious address or certain locale?

 Great local amenities can play a part in maintaining a healthy, happy workforce.
 Are there any gyms nearby?
 What about green space?
-It’s.
+It’s proven to affect our happiness levels.
 Talk to your team about areas of the city they love, and why.

 What business are you in?

 Businesses in particular commercial sectors have always tended to cluster together around London.
 Having clients, suppliers, complementary businesses and even competitors on your doorstep can be really beneficial.
 Certain parts of London are synonymous with particular sectors that you may want to be part of:

 Silicon Roundabout in Shoreditch is home to thousands of startups, particularly those in the tech industries.
 But new tech hotspots are beginning to pop up outside its EC1V postcode.
 According to Business Insider, City Road (N1), just north of the roundabout, and Leicester Square, thanks to Google’s presence nearby, have become new hubs of tech activity.
 Google’s new headquarters at King’s Cross, boasting it’s new AI research facility, is likely to draw tech startups to this area in the future too.

 You’ll find major banks, and hence a huge assortment of financial services companies, clustered around the gleaming towers of The City, as well as Canary Wharf.
 Mayfair remains the spiritual home of wealth and hedge fund management companies.